Your personal online brand is a fundamental part of any job hunt.

 Your blurb has to get the point across.
 Fast.
 It should say who you are, what you do, what you’re good at, and (optionally) what job you’re aiming for.

-This blurb in personal branding is somewhat analogous to a slogan in corporate branding.
+This personal blurb in your own branding is somewhat analogous to a slogan in corporate branding.
 It must catch people’s attention, stick in their minds, and get the point across all in one fell swoop.

 Consciously or unconsciously, you probably have a brand for yourself already.
-The trick is just to deploy it effectively in your job hunt.
+You probably have a sweet personal blurb somewhere in the back of your mind.
+The trick is to deploy them intelligently and effectively in your job search, using every online branding tool at your disposal.

 Online brand building is definitely a ‘long game’ strategy.
 It won’t pull in job offers overnight.
 But it will help you reassess your career goals, recalibrate your strategy, and present the best image of yourself to the world.

-For more on the importance of online branding and social media, check out this webinar.
+For more on the importance of online branding and social media, check out these social media tips for your post-academic job search.

 Share this article